uaanchorage/GSoC/README.md

 # Alaska: Google Summer of Code (GSoC)
 This is our first time participating as a mentoring organization in the Google Summer of Code (GSoC) as "Alaska."
-However, we consist of mature open-source projects.
-We also have mentors who have participated in several GSoC instances in the past.
+We consist of stable open-source projects in production use in research and relatively young projects.
+We also have mentors who have participated in several GSoC instances.

 We represent the 49th state, Alaska.
-Anchorage, the largest city in Alaska, is home to a vibrant open-source community.
-This northern state, although often overlooked, also has a tech community.
+Anchorage, the largest city in Alaska, has a vibrant open-source community.
 Through this GSoC initiative, industrial experts that are part of [Alaska Developer Alliance](https://www.akdevalliance.com/) and faculty and researchers from the [University of Alaska Anchorage (UAA)](https://www.uaa.alaska.edu/) join hands, to provide a perfect mentoring experience for interested students globally.
-We hope to provide a glimpse of this northern state to the outside world through this summer internship program organized by Google.
+We hope to provide a glimpse of this northern state and its tech landscape to the Lower 48 and the outside world through this summer internship program organized by Google.

 # List of Ideas